Vyral/base-template/_posts/2020-05-04-understanding-our-rapidly-changing-market.md

 {% include pullquote.html %}

-Everyone is in flux right now, and **one person’s situation looks vastly different than the next.** If you’re just looking for accurate, up-to-date information on what’s going on in the market, please contact your agent or call us here at the office.
+Everything is in flux right now, and **one person’s situation looks vastly different than the next.** If you’re just looking for accurate, up-to-date information on what’s going on in the market, please contact your agent or call us here at the office.
 We’d be happy to arrange a one-on-one Zoom call and explain what we’re seeing in your area and what you can expect as a seller or a buyer.&nbsp;

 Overall, there’s a shortage of inventory, and multiple-offer scenarios are still common.
 In some of the low inventory areas across our market, our agents are seeing some properties sell within a matter of hours.
 Others are selling in just a few days, while homes in higher price points are lingering around much longer.&nbsp;